SnowSoftwareGlobal/helm-charts/charts/snowsoftware-tokenbroker-proxy/README.md

 * Client Secret - Client Secret registered in Snow Identity Provider in OicdApplication
 * Server Certificate - SSL certificate used by the tokenbroker proxy service
 * Signing Certificate - Certificate for signing the token
-* Certificate Authority - CA used for creation of the above certificates
+* Certificate Authority - Client certificate authority
 * Platform URL - URL to Snow Identity Provider
 * BrokerPort - Port on which the tokenbroker proxy service rus
 * BrokerHost - Host name for tokenbroker proxy service